 Life here on earth will never be the same, we miss him every minute of every day, but we look forward to the day we get to hold him in our arms again.

-The Scholarship: Shortly after Matthias' funeral, Danielle and Jonathan had dinner with their close friends Ryan and Tasha Wines.
-Like so many others, they vowed to keep Matthias' memory alive.
+The Scholarship: Shortly after Matthias's funeral, Danielle and Jonathan had dinner with their close friends Ryan and Tasha Wines.
+Like so many others, they vowed to keep Matthias's memory alive.
 They came up with the idea of establishing a scholarship fund in his honor.

 This scholarship will serve to honor siblings who represent love of family, unity, strength, courage, resilience, perseverance, sacrifice, honor and hope.
 Each year we will select a sibling, or group of siblings, who represent all of the above.
 Save the Heartbeat will present them with a monetary reward in honor of our precious angel, Matthias Parke Maloof.

 Save the Heartbeat had the absolute honor of making the Fien brothers the first ever recipients of the Matthias Scholarship at our charity gala on February 4th, 2017.
 The entire CHD community thinks about and prays for these boys all the time.
 We felt the need to recognize the sacrifices they have made, and the courageous way in which they have handled themselves in the face of unimaginable pain.
 Read more about these amazing brothers and their CHD warrior sibling, Lawson, at our blog.